-- 4.18 Located next to these relatively modern houses is the far older Customary Cottage dating back to the Seventeenth Century.
+4.18 Located next to these relatively modern houses is the far older Customary Cottage dating back to the Seventeenth Century.
 Timber-framed, it incorporates brick and flint facings.
 The north gable end, facing the road exhibits decorative framing reminiscent of Northern traditions.
 Some contend that the small upper opening is an 'owl window' built to encourage owls into the loft to catch mice feeding off grain once stored there.
-Over the years, this building has had many functions; a communal wash house, office for the Registrar and Relieving Officer and as a weekly surgery for a visiting doctor. - 4.19 Beside Customary Cottage stands the more assertive Fulking House, a fairly substantial Edwardian property of 1910.
+Over the years, this building has had many functions; a communal wash house, office for the Registrar and Relieving Officer and as a weekly surgery for a visiting doctor.

+4.19 Beside Customary Cottage stands the more assertive Fulking House, a fairly substantial Edwardian property of 1910.
 A slightly half-hearted attempt was made to emulate the framing of the property next door in the gabled bays and porch.
-The property was probably originally fitted with vertically sliding sash windows, which have since been lost. - 4.20 Briar Cottage fronts almost directly on to The Street and is believed to have been home to the butler of The Croft on the other side of the road.
+It was probably originally fitted with vertically sliding sashes, which are now lost.

+4.20 Briar Cottage fronts almost directly on to The Street and is believed to have been home to the butler of The Croft on the other side of the road.
 It possesses a compact walled garden to the rear and is believed to have had a small front garden, which only serves to emphasise just how narrow parts of The Street were before widening in the 1950s.
 The original sashes have been replaced with uPVC copies and the shutters are not original.
-The recent timber porch is a somewhat clumsy-looking addition. - 4.21 Across the road from Fulking House stands the single-storey brick Chapel of Ease, constructed in 1925.
-Adjacent to it is the Church Hall, which also serves as village hall and performs many community functions.
+The recent timber porch is a somewhat clumsy-looking addition.

+4.21 Across the road from Fulking House stands a single-storey brick Chapel of Ease, constructed in 1925.
+Adjacent to it is the framed Village Hall, clad in corrugated iron which performs many community functions under the direction of a local steering group.